Easy Chicken Cordon Bleu is deliciously breaded chicken filled with ham and cheese. It’s a family favorite recipe baked to perfection!!

 I think my favorite part of it is the dijon parmesan sauce on top… it is so savory and creamy I just want to eat it with a spoon.
 Here is how you make it:

-Can I use other cheeses?
-I think Swiss cheese tastes the best in this recipe but I also use it because it melts and holds its shape really well.
+Use other cheese: I think Swiss cheese tastes the best in this recipem, but I also use it because it melts and holds its shape really well.
 When substituting other melting cheeses, you might get more cheese melting out the sides but using two toothpicks should help with that.

 Making ahead & Storing